This statement has been published in accordance with Section 54(1) of the Modern Slavery Act 2015.

-It sets out the steps taken by Newcastle Building Society Group during year ending 31 December 2022 to prevent modern slavery and human trafficking in its business and its supply chains.
+It sets out the steps taken by Newcastle Building Society Group during year ending 31 December 2025 to give us reasonable assurance that modern slavery and human trafficking are not taking place in its business or its supply chains.

 Introduction